evolution-linux/evolution-docs/src/config/firmware.md

 # Firmware

-Void provides a number of firmware packages in the repositories.
+EvolutionOS provides a number of firmware packages in the repositories.
 Some firmware is only available if you have enabled the [nonfree](../xbps/repositories/index.md#nonfree) repository.